The Auslander bijections and universal extensions: The Auslander-Reiten duality and a bijection triangle

 which is an isomorphism of posets. \end{thm}

-\begin{proof} The equality on the corner is contained in Proposition \ref{prop:C-deter}, while the commutativity is proved in Proposition \ref{prop:comm}.
-Both the bijections $\delta_{K, Y}$ and $\gamma_{K, Y}$ are anti-isomorphisms of posets, it follows that $\eta_{C, Y}$ is an isomorphism of posets. \end{proof}
+\begin{proof} The equality at the left corner is contained in Proposition \ref{prop:C-deter}, while the commutativity is proved in Proposition \ref{prop:comm}.
+Since both the bijections $\delta_{K, Y}$ and $\gamma_{K, Y}$ are anti-isomorphisms of posets, it follows that $\eta_{\tau^{-1}K, Y}$ is an isomorphism of posets. \end{proof}